-It is the best option if you do not require a large amount of money that either a drawdown or lump sum lifetime mortgage can provide you with.
+It is the best alternative if you do not require a large amount of money that either a smaller or lump sum lifetime mortgage can provide you with.

-Perhaps you’re looking to safeguard your inheritance and control the balance of your equity release scheme.
-If so, the voluntary repayment plan is your best option.
+Perhaps you’re looking to safeguard your inheritance and control the remainder of your equity release scheme.
+If so, the voluntary repayment plan5 is your best option.

-The voluntary repayment scheme offers you the flexibility you need in an equity release plan by providing you with the ad-hoc repayments of interest and capital that helps control your balance.
+The voluntary repayment scheme offers you the flexibility you need in an equity release plan by providing you with the ad hoc repayments of interest and principal that helps manage your outstanding account.

 Instead of the interest rolling-up, these optional partial payment plans allow you to repay up to 15% of the initial amount you released every year (dependent on the plan provider) with no penalty.